ynput/ayon-documentation/website/docs/addon_applications_admin.md

 5. **+ button:** Add application group filters profiles.

 :::tip Example Filter profile
-Find example of Tool defintion and a profile Filter in the FAQ section below:
+Find example of Tool definition and a profile Filter in the FAQ section below:
 [How to make a tool available for all folder paths in a project for a specific application variant?](addon_applications_admin#how-to-make-a-tool-available-for-all-folder-paths-in-a-project-for-a-specific-application-variant-)
 :::